Timeline of key events in the Trump-Russia probe

 — June 2016: Manafort attends meeting at Trump Tower in New York with Russian lawyer named Natalia Veselnitskaya, who promised to provide the Trump campaign damaging information about Clinton.
 Donald Trump Jr. and Jared Kushner are also in the meeting.
 WikiLeaks founder Julian Assange says his

 — July 2016: Trump becomes the Republican nominee for president at the party's convention in Cleveland, Ohio.
+In speech the following week, Trump encourages Russians to release hacked Clinton emails.
 FBI opens investigation into Russian government's attempt to influence the election, including whether members of Trump's campaign are involved.

 — August 2016: The New York Times reports that Manafort's name appears on a secret list of payments made by the Yanukovych regime.
 Manafort resigns from Trump campaign the day after The Associated Press reports he failed to register as a foreign agent after arranging a covert lobbying campaign in the United States on behalf of the Ukrainian Party of Regions.